ModischFabrications/CutSolver/README.md

 *Nerd talk*: This is the 2D "Cutting Stock Problem", which is NP-hard.
 It can be reduced to the Bin-Packing-Problem ( BPP).
-No efficient algorithm exists to calculate a perfect solution in an acceptable timeframe, therefore brute force (perfect solution) is used for small jobs (<13 entries) and FFD (fast solution) für larger ones.
+No algorithm exists to calculate a perfect solution in polynomial time, therefore brute force (perfect solution) is used for small jobs (usually <12 entries) and FFD (fast solution) für larger ones.
 Don't be surprised if you get different results, many combinations have equal trimmings and are therefore seen as equally good.

 ## Usage/Hosting